-Hotelier Middle East catches up with Kees Hartzuiker, Five Years after he joined Ròya International, and quizzes him on what need to change in the Hospitality Industry in order for it to prosper, and how him and his team are silently watering the seed of Hotelier Evolution
+Hotelier Middle East catches up with Kees Hartzuiker, five years after he joined Ròya International and quizzes him on what needs to change in the Hospitality Industry in order for it to prosper, and how him and his team are silently watering the seed of Hotelier Evolution

 ADVICE FOR OWNERS AND OPERATORS

 Ròya International CEO, Kees Hartzuiker says there is a misperception in the industry that asset managers are "almost like auditors and we are always there to find fault".
 He adds: "I disagree with that so strongly."

 He says: "My phrase that I always use is that 'my job is to make the operator the best possible operator for that piece of real estate'."His advice to both sides is that asset management is not about finding fault, it's about having a common vision, a common understanding, common priorities and working together.

 Hartzuiker takes the example of setting budgets, which he says should be a rational process but it becomes often all emotional one.
 "There is a natural tendency for hotel operators to have a 'glass is half empty' approach when it comes to setting targets because that's what they're going to be measured against , and the investors will always have a 'glass is half full' approach because they obviously want to maximize the returns for their investment - and that is where Ròya can play a fundamental role in finding the correct balance."

 The development and advisory hospitality consultancy firm welcomed Kees Hartzuiker to the role of CEO five years ago in 2011.
 I meet him in Ròya